-I heard the door open and my name was called.
+I heard the door open, and my name was called.
 “Sarafina?”
-The therapist smiled, and asked me if I was ready.
+The therapist smiled and asked me if I was ready.
 I turned towards her and followed her into her office.
-There was large couch and I sat on the right of it holding all of my belongs.
-My throat was choked up and I felt like I was swallowing cotton.
+There was an oversized couch, and I sat on the right, holding all of my belongings.
+My throat was choked up, and I felt like I was swallowing cotton.
 The session began – What brings you in today?
-A flood of tears came pouring down from my face.
+A flood of tears came pouring down my face.

 I will never forget my first therapy session, as it was probably the most frightening adult conversation I have ever had.
-I share this moment because it is necessary for the therapist to understand the vulnerability of a client, and the strength it takes for one to enter into a therapeutic relationship.
+I share this moment because it is necessary for the therapist to understand a client’s vulnerability and the strength it takes for one to enter into a therapeutic relationship.
 People do not usually participate in therapy unless there is an internal problem they can no longer handle on their own.

 With Intention, Sarafina